UPennftz/Blog/README.md

 # Blog
-Source Code Backup for University of Glasgow Master's Course Projects
+Source Code Backup for Master Course Projects in University of Glasgow

 ## English Version